praveenkumarbarange/Marathi_NewsCutting_Analyzer/README.md

 # Marathi_NewsCutting_Analyzer

-Here’s a concise and clear **GitHub project description** for your repository:

----

 ### 📰 Marathi News Cutting Sentiment Analyzer

 This Streamlit-based web app helps analyze scanned **Marathi news cutting images** by extracting text using OCR (Tesseract) and performing basic **sentiment analysis** on the extracted content.